oboukli/fluentassertions/CONTRIBUTING.md

 # Contributing to Fluent Assertions

 No open-source project is going to be successful without contributions.
-After we decided to move to Github, the involvement of the .NET community has increased significantly.
+After we decided to move to GitHub, the involvement of the .NET community has increased significantly.
 However, contributing to this project involves a few steps that will seriously increase the chance we will accept it.

 * The [Pull Request](https://help.github.com/articles/using-pull-requests) is targeted at the `develop` branch.
 * The code complies with the [Coding Guidelines for C# 3.0, 4.0 and 5.0](https://csharpcodingguidelines.com/)/.